Testing MK-3475 (Pembrolizumab) as Adjuvant Therapy for Triple Receptor-Negative Breast Cancer

 ARM II (PEMROLIZUMAB): Patients receive pembrolizumab intravenously (IV) over 30 minutes on days 1 and 22.
-Courses repeat every 42 days for 52 weeks in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 42 days for 52 weeks in the absence of disease progression or unacceptable toxicity.

 All patients may undergo radiation therapy within 12 weeks of last breast cancer operation or after treatment.
 Patients may also undergo collection of blood samples throughout the trial.

 After completion of study treatment, patients are followed up every 6 months for 5 years, then annually thereafter until 10 years from treatment randomization.

-Estrogen Receptor Negative HER2/Neu Negative Invasive Breast Carcinoma Progesterone Receptor Negative Stage 0 Breast Cancer AJCC v6 and v7 Stage I Breast Cancer AJCC v7 Stage IA Breast Cancer AJCC v7 Stage IB Breast Cancer AJCC v7 Stage II Breast Cancer AJCC v6 and v7 Stage IIA Breast Cancer AJCC v6 and v7 Stage IIB Breast Cancer AJCC v6 and v7 Stage III Breast Cancer AJCC v7 Stage IIIA Breast Cancer AJCC v7 Stage IIIB Breast Cancer AJCC v7 Stage IIIC Breast Cancer AJCC v7 Triple-Negative Breast Carcinoma Carcinoma Breast Neoplasms Triple Negative Breast Neoplasms Breast Carcinoma In Situ Pembrolizumab Laboratory Biomarker Analysis Patient Observation Quality-of-Life Assessment Radiation Therapy
+Invasive Breast Carcinoma Stage 0 Breast Cancer AJCC v6 and v7 Stage I Breast Cancer AJCC v7 Stage IA Breast Cancer AJCC v7 Stage IB Breast Cancer AJCC v7 Stage II Breast Cancer AJCC v6 and v7 Stage IIA Breast Cancer AJCC v6 and v7 Stage IIB Breast Cancer AJCC v6 and v7 Stage III Breast Cancer AJCC v7 Stage IIIA Breast Cancer AJCC v7 Stage IIIB Breast Cancer AJCC v7 Stage IIIC Breast Cancer AJCC v7 Triple-Negative Breast Carcinoma Carcinoma Breast Neoplasms Triple Negative Breast Neoplasms Breast Carcinoma In Situ Pembrolizumab Laboratory Biomarker Analysis Patient Observation Quality-of-Life Assessment Radiation Therapy

 For people ages 18 years and up